md6nguyen/handwriting/README.md

 ## Usage
 Browse to http://localhost:8080 and you can write anything in the canvas.
 Then click **Eval** to send screenshot to Gemini for evaluation.

+## Acknowledgement
+- The main depencies are Java `google-adk` and the computer algebra library `matheclipse`.
+- The frontend runs on Spring framework.
+The canvas is based on this great [Youtube video](https://www.youtube.com/watch?v=m4sioSqlXhQ)